run-ai/docs/docs/admin/troubleshooting/cluster-health-check.md

     Replace `control-plane-endpoint` with the URL of the Control Plane in your environment.

-4. Check potential network issues.
+    If the pod has failed to connect to the Control Plane, check for potential network issues.
 Use the following guidelines:

     * Ensure that the network policies in your Kubernetes cluster allow communication between the Control Plane and the Run:ai services that communicate with the Control Plane.
     * Check both Kubernetes Network Policies and any network-related configurations at the infrastructure level.
     * Verify that the required ports and protocols are not blocked.

+3. Verify Run:ai services logs.
+Inspecting the logs of the Run:ai services that communicate with the CP is essential to identify any error messages.

+    Run the following command on each one of the services:

+    ```bash
+    kubectl logs deployment/runai-agent -n runai
+    kubectl logs deployment/cluster-sync -n runai
+    kubectl logs deployment/assets-sync -n runai
+    ```

+    From the logs, try to identify the problem.
+If you cannot resolve the issue, continue to the next step.

-5. If the issue persists after completing the previous steps, contact Run:ai support for assistance.
+4. If the issue persists after completing the previous steps, contact Run:ai support for assistance.

 !!!
 Note
     The previous steps can be used if you installed the cluster and the status is stuck in *Waiting to connect* for a long time.